cmu-delphi/delphi-epidata/docs/api/covidcast-signals/quidel.md

 areas, as many areas report very few tests per day, but have enough data to report when 7 days are considered.

-### Limitations

-This data source is based on data provided to us by a lab testing company.
-They can report on a portion of United States COVID-19 Antigen tests, but not all of them, and so this source only represents those tests known to them.
-Their coverage may vary across the United States.

-### Missingness

-When fewer than 50 tests are reported in a state on a specific day, no data is reported for that area on that day; an API query for all reported states on that day will not include it.

-When fewer than 50 tests are reported in an HRR or MSA on a specific day, and not enough samples can be filled in from the parent state, no data is reported for that area on that day; an API query for all reported geographic areas on that day will not include it.

 ### Lag and Backfill

 Because testing centers may report their data to Quidel several days after they